hallorant/bigmit/coco2usb/README.md

 You can use all the pictures below to create one.
 The yellow wire is +9V and the blue wire is -9V in my kits.
 The black wires are GND and the red wires are +5V.

+You need a good soldering iron and a multimeter.
+Before putting your cable in a CoCo, ensure you plug it in and test voltages.
+Connect the two red cables (with alligator clips) as if the power switch is on.
+Check that you see 5V, 9V, and -9V on the correct wires.
+If not, double check what you did and fix the problem before moving on to put the kit into a CoCo 2.

 # CoCo 2 Rev B motherboard permanent USB power modification